MaastrichtU-IDS/translator-openpredict/docs/README.md

 - `port`: Port of the OpenPredict API, defaults to 8808
 - `debug`: Run in debug mode, defaults to False
+- `start_spark`: Start a local Spark cluster, default to true

 <a name=".openpredict.openpredict_api.get_predict"></a>
 #### get\_predict